sporto/elm-tutorial/fetching_resources/plan.md

 - When the application loads include an effect to initiate an Http request to the API to fetch the players.
 This will be done in the `init` of StartApp.

-- When the request is done trigger a
+- When the request is done trigger a `FetchAllDone` with the result of the request.

+-